gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 a path to a gsiftp URL and tell Pegasus that the executable is not installed on the OSG with the two ``--config-overrides`` options::

-    'executables:inspiral:gsiftp://server.hostname/path/to/pycbc_inspiral' \
+    'executables:inspiral:gsiftp://server.hostname/path/to/pycbc_inspiral'

-Make sure this executable is build following the instructions on the page :ref:`using_pyinstaller_binaries`.
+Make sure this executable is build following the instructions on the page :ref:`building_bundled_executables`.

 Add the following to the list of ``--config-overrides`` when running ``pycbc_make_coinc_search_workflow`` to tell Pegasus to run the inspiral code on the OSG::